July 2012

 - food contaminated by someone ill with Salmonellosis

-Pets such as iguanas, tortoises, turtles, terrapins, dogs, cats, chicks and other baby poultry may have the bacteria and may be a source of illness if hands are not washed after handling.
+Pets such as iguanas, tortoises, turtles, terrapins, dogs, cats, and baby poultry may have the bacteria and may be a source of illness if hands are not washed after handling.

 Symptoms include: